boringcactus/boringcactus.github.io/_posts/2020-08-13-post-open-source.md

 as such, the approach Villa describes is to tell the law to mind its own damn business and use a maximally permissive license, and then use social norms to delineate what behavior you do and do not find acceptable. norms are tough to start from scratch, but sociologically they can fill a similar role in principle to laws while maintaining flexibility. i'm not quite sure what a normative approach to post-open source software would look like - i'm not aware of anyone attempting to implement it, and i'm not sure i'm ready to be the first - but most likely it'd combine the WTFPL (or, more plausibly, zero-clause BSD) with an ecosystem of standard sets of norms similar to the current varieties in codes of conduct.

+*update 2020-08-15*: actual lawyer Kyle E. Mitchell proposed an implementation of this approach in early 2019 and i think everyone should go read [that proposal](https://writing.kemitchell.com/2019/03/15/Ethical-Subcommons.html) right now and then come back to this blog post.

 and since i've been quoting him the whole time, i should probably also give a shout out to actual lawyer Luis Villa's current project, [Tidelift](https://tidelift.com/), which is trying to address open source funding at both ends. for corporate clients, (it looks like) tidelift is selling known-good, actively maintained, secure dependency subscriptions, and for open source maintainers, they're (i think) offering not just a proportional cut of the subscription revenue but also resources for keeping projects good, maintained, and secure.